The Best 20 Ways to Fit Exercise into Your Daily Routine

 The only problem for them is that this happens once in a blue moon, and they fall back to their sedentary ways in no time.

-The first few months of the new year is the time when most people come up with a list of resolutions for personal improvement.
+The first few months of the new year are the time when most people come up with a list of resolutions for personal improvement.

 For many people like myself, this would involve setting fitness goals.